 10. The Close Feeling To Their Parents

 Babies always want to feel close to their parents, especially their mothers.
 Around eight months old, babies go through separation anxiety.
-They may wake up several times at nights, crying because they cannot find you around.
+They may wake up several times at night, crying because they cannot find you around.

 According to Dr. James McKenna, Director of the Mother-Baby Sleep Laboratory of the University of Notre Dame, by sleeping next to their mothers, infants receive protection, warmth, emotional reassurance.
 Physiologically, this means they can sleep better.
 Plus, this sleeping arrangement allows parents to react fast to their babies if they cry, chokes or needs milk and rocking.